 A medical team consisting of doctors, nurses and staff will conduct intake of one’s level of carfentanil addiction and health needs, thus jumpstarting the detox process.
 Detox at Arete Recovery also includes FDA-approved medications to limit withdrawal symptoms to prevent relapse.

-According to the National Institute on Drug Abuse (NIDA), counseling and other behavioral therapies are a big part of coming clean with opiate addiction.
+According to the National Institute on Drug Abuse (NIDA), APA are a big part of coming clean with opiate addiction.
 In therapy, users will learn how to replace drugs by identifying other activities and employing new drug resistance skills.
 Motivation and problem-solving skills address mental resistance, and coping skills help one learn ways to function in both family and community settings.
 Therapists will also teach problem-solving techniques as well as identifying triggers and motivations for taking the drug.

 The next step of treating substance abuse is to be admitted to an inpatient or residential program.
 The specialists at Arete Recovery will recommend the right program based on the detoxification process and the severity of one’s case and symptoms.
 Generally speaking, an inpatient recovery program extends for 45 days and is better suited for a short-term recovery period.
 When addiction is more severe, one might be recommended for a residential recovery program which is appropriate for a long-term recovery period lasting anywhere from 60-90+ days.